Modern Slavery Statement

 We recognise that the fight against modern slavery is not static.
 Therefore, to improve our mitigation and to ensure we can demonstrate our continued commitment to eradicating slavery and human trafficking from our supply chains, we will continue to monitor and modify our approach.

-• Improved team member awareness on modern slavery through updated training and onboarding processes, ensuring that all employees understand the risks and reporting mechanisms;
+- Ensured all new and existing team members continued awareness of the issues via updated training and onboarding processes, ensuring that all employees understand the risks and reporting mechanisms;

-• Included strong obligations regarding compliance with Modern Slavery legislation in our standard Terms and Conditions for new suppliers, making it a mandatory part of all new contracts.
+- Continued to include obligations regarding compliance with Modern Slavery legislation in our standard Terms and Conditions for suppliers, making it a mandatory part of all new contracts.

-• The creation of a procurement strategy for SQR, that will introduce enhanced processes to better control who we spend our money with and the due diligence required prior to placing orders;
+- Adhered to the established procurement strategy for SQR, which better controls who we spend our money with and the due diligence required prior to placing orders;

-• Enhance training programs by incorporating case studies, expert-led workshops, and e-learning modules to deepen employee’s understanding of modern slavery; and
+- Enhanced training programs by incorporating case studies, and e-learning modules with testing to deepen employee’s understanding of modern slavery; and